remomueller/documentation/macos/100-prerequisites.md

 ## 100 Prerequisites
 Instructions for running on your macOS box.
-Most recently tested on Apple macOS Sierra 10.12
+Most recently tested on Apple macOS Monterey 12.0.1

 Click Apple Logo in top left of screen and click **About This Mac**